 The defendant in the above case is StockX LLC.

-Through Huski’s lawsuit search page, you can find a detailed list of the company’s various trademarks, the status of those trademarks (Live, Pending, Abandoned), other cases in which they were previously involved, the lawyers and law firms who worked on those cases, and much more.
+Through Huski’s lawsuit search page, you can find a detailed list of the company’s various trademarks, the status of those trademarks (Registered, Pending, Dead), other cases in which they were previously involved, the lawyers and law firms who worked on those cases, and much more.

 AI and big data do the heavy lifting of cross-referencing relevant data across various domains, making it virtually effortless for you to find valuable litigation insights.